by Luke Marshall • July 27, 2021

 REST and SOAP are two critical web services technologies that revolutionize how businesses use APIs.
 Since APIs are so common, it’s important to test them regularly to find vulnerabilities or potential operating problems within the web service.
 Testing a SOAP web service or a REST web service can seem daunting, but various platforms help you properly monitor and test your API solutions.
 Before going through the technical process of testing a web service, it’s worth taking the time to understand the basics of SOAP and REST APIs and some other essential terms.
 This article will explain SOAP vs. REST, how to test SOAP and REST web services, and show you some of the top SOAP and REST testing tools available for your use today.

 Sign up for our free 14 day hosted trial to learn how.

 Developers call APIs that comply with REST standards RESTful APIs or simply REST APIs.
 DreamFactory is a REST API-as-a-service platform.
-We help companies to build and manage secure REST APIs, in addition to monitoring and testing their solutions.
+We help companies build and manage secure REST APIs and monitor and test their solutions.

 Each SOAP web service testing tool may use a slightly different approach, but here we will use Postman to demonstrate the basic steps for testing a SOAP service.